Island of Lost Souls (1932 film)

-Island of Lost Souls was released in December 1932, since when several edited forms have been released with several edits to remove dialogue and scenes involving Dr. Moreau.
-The film was banned in several countries including the United Kingdom, Germany, Italy, India and New Zealand.
-Theatrical, television and home-video releases have often been truncated until the 2011 release by the Criterion Collection, which was described by the company's president as one of the most-difficult restorations they had done.
+Island of Lost Souls was released in December 1932.
+Since then, several edited forms have been released with several edits to remove dialogue and scenes involving Dr. Moreau.
+The film was banned in several countries including the United Kingdom, Germany, Italy, India, and New Zealand.
+Theatrical, television, and home video releases have often been truncated until the 2011 release by the Criterion Collection, which was described by the company's president as one of the most difficult restorations they had done.
 Contemporaneous critical reception was mixed, noting the horrific nature of the film.
-Retrospective reviews have been mixed and have often complemented Laughton's performance; some reviews praised the cinematography and others noted the film's disturbing themes.
+Retrospective reviews have been positive and have often complimented Laughton's performance; some reviews praised the cinematography, while others noted the film's disturbing themes.